gpriyankav/streaming-03-rabbitmq/README.md

 1. Run the file.

 You'll need to fix an error in the program to get it to run.
 Once it runs successfully, will it terminate on its own?
 How do you know?
-As long as the process is running, we cannot use this terminal for other commands.
+It won't termiante on its own we need to use CTRL+C to terminate.As long as the process is running, we cannot use this terminal for other commands.

 ## Task 8.
 Open a New Terminal / Emit More Messages

 1. Open a new terminal window.
 1. Use this new window to run emit_message.py again.
 1. Watch the listing terminal - what do you see?
 A second message?
+Yes, We could see messages based on how many we emitted.

 Sending the same message each time is kind of boring.
 This time: